sharpiechen/portfolio_2018/_posts/2018-01-11-introassist.md

 	<a href="#">IntroAssist</a> is an educational tool invented by <a href="http://juliehui.com/">Dr. Julie Hui, Ph.D.</a> of Northwestern University’s Segel Institute of Design as part of her dissertation studying how socio-technical systems are changing the nature of professional development in informal workplace contexts.
 </p>
 <p>
-	It is geared towards helping undergraduate students applying for jobs write better cover letters with the aid of examples from fellow students and mentor feedback.
-It answers the research question, “How can we design a system that supports community relationship development through introductory help requests?”
+	IntroAssist helps undergraduate students applying for jobs write better cover letters with the aid of help prompts, examples from fellow students, and mentor feedback; it answers the research question, “How can we design a system that supports community relationship development through introductory help requests?”
 </p>
 <div class="post__quote">
 	<ul>